 Not Enough Hot Water Available

 If you’re getting zero, or very little, hot water out of your tap, the culprit could be the pilot light on your water heater unit.
-If you’re not confident how to investigate the pilot light, call in the experts to manage the problem.
+If you’re not confident how to investigate the pilot light, call in the experts to handle the problem.

 Water is Too Hot or Too Cold